If you missed part 1 of my GFNJ Medio review, check it out.

 When the alarm goes off at 4AM, it’s never a pleasant thing.
 Although I’m typically up at 5AM daily, I for some reason had a rough time getting to sleep Saturday evening, leaving me with only about 4 hours of sleep for GFNJ.
 Looking back at things, this may be one of the issues I had during the day.
 I stumbled through the shower, hoping to give myself some semblance of humanity at those wee hours of the morning, and stumbled into the kitchen to fire up the coffee maker.

 Now, a lot of people will tell you that you should avoid eating prior to a big ride.
-I tend to disagree to an extent: if the ride is an hour away or less, go with something extremely light (some coffee and a half bagel with penut butter works well for me.)
-If you have 3 hours to go until start, go with your normal breakfast routine: something clean, no excessive fats, a nice mix of protein and carbs.
+I tend to disagree to an extent: if the ride is an hour away or less, go with something extremely light (a Bulletproof coffee works well for me.)
+If you have 3 hours to go until start, go with your normal breakfast routine: something clean, a nice mix of protein, fat and carbs.
 In this case rice, eggs, ham and a small amount of cheese hit the nail right on the head.

 We slithered into our kits, loaded up the bikes and headed off to Morristown (about 30 minutes drive) amid an absolutely empty highway.
 Sneaking into the Headquarters Plaza garage via the Spring Street entrance allowed us to miss the backed up traffic on Speedwell ave, which was a big plus on one hand and a big negative on the other.
 We geared up, packed our pockets, saddled up and wandered towards the start/finish area, arriving before they had even set up the start/finish line.